16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 How to Visit Umbria

-You can visit Umbria by flying into Perugia airport (Rotterdam and Barcelona both have direct flights this summer season).
-Alternatively, fly to a larger airport like Rome or Florence and take the train or rental car to Umbria.
+We flew into Perugia airport (Rotterdam and Barcelona both have direct flights this summer season).
+However, you can also fly to a larger airport, like Rome or Florence, and take the train or rental car to Umbria.

 Find flights to Umbria ✈️

 Another large city in Umbria is Terni, which also has a small airport.
-However, it only has domestic flights to other cities in Italy, like Rome.
+However, it only offers domestic flights to other cities in Italy, such as Rome.
 For more information about getting to Umbria, check out this page.

 Getting Around Umbria

-Rent a car from the capital of the region, Perugia, and from here, all destinations in Umbria will be within a 1-hour drive.
+We rented ours from the airport in Perugia, and from here, all destinations in the region were within a 1-hour drive.

 how to get around italy car